-The ED-proposed regulations will amend the Revised Pay As You Earn Repayment (REPAYE) plan and phase out the three other existing IDR plans available to lower-income debtors — Pay As You Earn Repayment (PAYE), Income-Based Repayment (IBR) and Income-Contingent Repayment (ICR) plans.
+The SAVE plan improves the current Revised Pay As You Earn Repayment (REPAYE) plan and will phase out the three other existing IDR plans available to lower-income debtors: Pay As You Earn Repayment (PAYE), Income-Based Repayment (IBR) and Income-Contingent Repayment (ICR) plans.

-Borrowers participating in existing IBR, ICR and PAYE plans will follow the new plan when enacted into law, but will need to enroll through their student loan provider or through the Federal Student Aid site.
+Borrowers participating in existing IBR, ICR and PAYE plans will automatically be enrolled in the SAVE plan when enacted into law.
+Others looking to save on student debt will need to enroll through the Federal Student Aid site.
 The new proposed regulations do not include changes to accommodate those holding Parent PLUS loans, which are not repayable on an IDR plan.

-To qualify for $0 monthly payments, borrowers must make less than around $30,600 a year, while individuals in families of four much make less than roughly $62,400, per the ED press release.
+To qualify for $0 monthly payments, borrowers must make less than around $30,000 a year, while individuals in families of four must make less than roughly $60,000, per the White House Fact Sheet.

 The current REPAYE plan calculates discretionary income as any money earned over 150% of the federal poverty guidelines, which are used to determine your eligibility for certain programs and benefits, according to CNBC.
 Under the new regulations, borrowers won’t be required to make payments based on income over 225% of the federal poverty guidelines.

-The Biden administration is attempting to correct what it deems is a flawed IDR plan system and a wider problem with never-ending debt payments.
-If enacted, the new REPAYE legislation would enable many borrowers with original federal student loans of $12,000 the opportunity to pay it off after 10 years.
+The Biden administration has been consistently spirited in its attempt to correct what it deemed a flawed IDR plan system and a wider problem with never-ending debt payments.
+If enacted, the new REPAYE legislation would enable many borrowers with original federal student loans of $12,000 or less the opportunity to pay it off after 10 years.
 Leftover debt after 20 years of payments will be forgiven, as it is now under REPAYE plan rules.

 More From GOBankingRates